 Position Description Questionnaire (PDQ) Process:

 - In Phase 1 (FY 2019-2020), Supervisors completed Position Description Questionnaires (PDQs) for FLSA exempt employees in SHRA IT career banded positions.

-- PDQs will be reviewed by unit leadership, the HR lead and the employee prior to being submitted to the EHRA IT Workgroup on a staggered timeline according to career band.
+- PDQs were reviewed by unit leadership, the HR lead and the employee prior to being submitted to the EHRA IT Workgroup on a staggered timeline according to career band.

-- PDQs will be reviewed by the Workgroup and subject matter experts.
-The EHRA IT classification title will be identified and shared with the HR lead and supervisor.
+- PDQs were reviewed by the Workgroup and subject matter experts.
+The EHRA IT classification title was identified and shared with the HR lead and supervisor.